-Frederick Hudson has served as a member of our board of directors since June 2018.
+Frederick M. Hudson has served as a member of our board of directors since June 2018.
 Mr. Hudson retired as a partner in charge of the health care audit practice for the Washington-Baltimore business unit of the accounting firm of KPMG, LLP on January 1, 2006, after a 37-year career with the firm.
-Since 2010, he has been a director and audit committee chair of Supernus Pharmaceuticals, Inc. He has been chair and finance committee chair of the Board of Directors of GBMC Healthcare, Inc. and its affiliate, Greater Baltimore Medical Center, Inc. since 2006.
-From 2014 to 2018, Mr. Hudson was a director, audit committee chair, and a member of the compensation committee of Aradigm Corporation.
-He also served in a board capacity with the Board of Financial Administration of the Catholic Archdiocese of Baltimore until 2015, the Board of Trustees of the Maryland Historical Society until 2014, and as director and audit committee chair of Educate, Inc. from 2012 to 2015, Woodhaven Holding Corporation from 2007 to 2011 and Paradigm Management Services, LLC from 2006 to 2011, among others.
+Since 2010, he has been a director and audit committee chair of Supernus Pharmaceuticals, Inc. He has been on the Board of Directors of GBMC Healthcare, Inc. and its affiliate, Greater Baltimore Medical Center, Inc., serving as chair of the audit and finance committees and as chair of the Board since 2020.
+Over the last five years, Mr. Hudson was a director, audit committee chair, and member of the compensation committee of Aradigm Corporation, served on the Board of Financial Administration of the Catholic Archdiocese of Baltimore, served as director and member of the compliance committee of Maxim Healthcare Services, Inc. and served as director and audit committee chair of Educate, Inc. Previously, Mr. Hudson served on the Board of Trustees of the Maryland Historical Society and as director and audit committee chair of Woodhaven Holding Corporation and Paradigm Management Services, LLC.
 Mr. Hudson received a B.S. in Accounting from Loyola University Maryland and is a Certified Public Accountant (retired).
-We believe that Mr. Hudson's extensive accounting and health care audit experience qualify him to serve as a member of our board of directors.
+We believe that Mr. Hudson's extensive accounting and health care audit experience, and experience on other boards of directors and board committees qualify him to serve as a member of our board of directors.

 Leonard D. Schaeffer has served as a member of our board of directors since 2014.
 He has served as a partner of North Bristol Partners LLC, a privately held consulting company, since 2006.
 From 2007 to 2011, Mr. Schaeffer served as the chairman of the Board of Surgical Care Affiliates, LLC, then a privately held company operating a national network of ambulatory surgical centers and surgical hospitals.
-Mr. Schaeffer formerly served as chairman of the board of WellPoint, Inc. (now Anthem, Inc.), then the largest health insurance company in the United States, chairman and chief executive officer of WellPoint Health Networks Inc. and chairman and chief executive officer of Blue Cross California and as a director of Allergan, Inc., a publicly traded specialty pharmaceutical company, from 1993 to 2011, and as a director of Amgen, Inc., a publicly traded biotechnology company, from 2004 to 2013.
+He serves currently as a senior advisor to Whistler Capital Partners LLC.
+Mr. Schaeffer formerly served as chairman of the board of WellPoint, Inc. (now Anthem, Inc.), then the largest health insurance company in the United States, chairman and chief executive officer of WellPoint Health Networks Inc. and chairman and chief executive officer of Blue Cross California.
+He also served as a director of Allergan, Inc., a publicly traded specialty pharmaceutical company, from 1993 to 2011, and as a director of Amgen, Inc., a publicly traded biotechnology company, from 2004 to 2013.
 Mr. Schaeffer also served on the board of Walgreens Boots Alliance, a publicly traded pharmaceutical manufacturing, wholesale and distribution holding company from June 2015 to October 2019.
 While serving in the federal government from 1978 to 1980, Mr. Schaeffer was Administrator of the Health Care Financing Administration (now CMS) and was responsible for the United States Medicare and Medicaid programs.
-Mr. Schaeffer was named the Judge Widney Professor and Chair at the University of Southern California in 2007 and serves on the boards of the Brookings Institution, the RAND Corporation, the University of Southern California, and on the Board of Fellows of Harvard Medical School.
-He is a member of the Institute of Medicine of the National Academy of Sciences.
+Mr. Schaeffer was named the Judge Widney Professor and Chair at the University of Southern California in 2007 and serves on the boards of the Brookings Institution, the RAND Corporation, the University of Southern California (USC), and on the Board of Fellows of Harvard Medical School.
+He is also chairman of the USC Health System Board and a member of the National Academy of Medicine.
 Mr. Schaeffer earned his A.B. in Economics from Princeton University.
-We believe that Mr. Schaeffer is qualified to serve on our board of directors because of his industry experience and his decades long track record of serving in leadership positions on various boards.
+We believe that Mr. Schaeffer is qualified to serve on our board of directors because of his industry experience and his decades long track record of serving in leadership positions on va